stripe-archive/round-up-and-donate/README.md

 Note that the platform and the connected account must be in the same region (e.g. both in the U.S or both in Europe) in order to use the Transfers API.

+**Demo**

+[View](https://lrg4x.sse.codesandbox.io/) a hosted version of the sample or [fork](https://codesandbox.io/s/round-up-and-donate-lrg4x) the sample on CodeSandbox.

+The hosted demo is running in test mode -- use `4242424242424242` as a test card number with any CVC + future expiration date.

+Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

+Read more about test cards on Stripe at https://stripe.com/docs/testing.

 <img src="./round-up-and-donate.gif" alt="Checkout page that lets you round up and donate to an organization" align="center">